 Let's remember that only the Hereafter is the everlasting life.
 A simpler lifestyle in this world, which is considerate of the needs of others, not wasteful but thoughtful, will be rewarding in this world as well as in the everlasting life.

-And this is the change where the Khalifas of the world, we stewards of God, are needed today.
+This is the change where the Khalifas of the world, we stewards of God, are needed today.